charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 #### Javascript Array methods
 - Appending to an Array:
 	- `arr.push(objectToPush);` no need to put brackets to the array name.
+- removing an element or replacing to array:
+	- `arr.splice(indextoremove,howmanyindextoremove)`

 #### Creating Data-attributes with JS
 - you can create a specific index number for an element that was dynamically created using javascript with data-atrributes with the following: `elementVar.dataset.index`